Customer.io vs Intercom: Which to Choose?

 The Startup Program offers up to 12 months free for companies that raised under $10M, with 30,000 profiles included.
 Additional profiles cost $0.009 each; additional emails cost $0.12 per 1,000.

+ZoomInfo is free to start with consumption credits based on usage.
 ZoomInfo Lite is a permanent free tier with access to the B2B database, 10 monthly export credits, and basic search tools.
 A 7-day free trial provides access to the full platform.
-ZoomInfo is premium-priced, but the ROI math is documented: Snowflake achieved 90% higher opportunity rates and 2x higher customer conversion on accounts scored with ZoomInfo data.
+ZoomInfo's ROI is documented: Snowflake achieved 90% higher opportunity rates and 2x higher customer conversion on accounts scored with ZoomInfo data.

 Integration ecosystems show where each platform fits in your stack